 In situation like a fight in tactical turn-based RPG game or final boss fight, perhaps the music will loop multiple times.
 Why not begin with something a bit different?
 Music in this example is quite long, nevertheless when it reaches loop point you will see that if you have to begin the song at that point it would not be as effective.

 An opening stage with epic begin, a field music that starts with worldly intro, or how about conveying feel of ease when finally arriving at the village with some gentle melody?
-It's not just about battle, any feeling you would like your player to feel, use music intro to direct him/her to that direction right from the start then keep it going with your gameplay.
+It's not just about battle, any feeling that you would like your player to feel, use music intro to direct him/her to that direction right from the start then keep it going with your gameplay.

-I have made a simple demo on various platforms, with several songs you can play with.
+I have made a simple demo on various platforms with several songs you can play with.
 The demo is basically a bunch of buttons, each button represent one C# method call.

-If you wanted to see Introloop in real application, my own game Duel Otters which you can freely download to your iOS/Android device is heavily powered by it.
+If you want to see Introloop in a real application, my own game Duel Otters which you can freely download to your iOS/Android device is heavily powered by it.
 Introloop has gone through many frustrating bug fixes throughout this game's development so I am quite confident now that it is working well.

 In that game all BGMs are Introloop, and the actual length is quite short (only 5-10 seconds) but with Introloop they sounded longer than it actually is.
 This is great because I can conserve space while still having many songs.